 Allocate storage I/O resources to virtual machines based on importance by assigning a relative amount of shares to the virtual machine.

-- Select a virtual machine in the vSphere Client inventory.
+- Browse to the virtual machine in the vSphere Client.

-- Click the Summary tab and click Edit Settings.
+- Right-click the virtual machine and click Edit Settings.

-- Select a virtual hard disk from the list.
+- Click the Virtual Hardware tab and select a virtual hard disk from the list.
+Expand Hard disk.

-- Click the Shares column to select the relative amount of shares to allocate to the virtual machine (Low, Normal, or High).
+- Under Shares, click the drop-down menu and select the relative amount of shares to allocate to the virtual machine (Low, Normal, or High).

 You can select Custom to enter a user-defined shares value.

-- Click the Limit - IOPS column and enter the upper limit of storage resources to allocate to the virtual machine.
+- Under Limit - IOPS, click the drop-down menu and enter the upper limit of storage resources to allocate to the virtual machine.

 IOPS are the number of I/O operations per second.
 By default, IOPS are unlimited.
 You select Low (500), Normal (1000), or High (2000), or you can select Custom to enter a user-defined number of shares.